Erisa/erisa.uk/README.md

 # erisa.moe
-It's a website.. go to [the website](https://erisa.moe) or view the source on this repo.
+It's a website.
+You should go to [the website](https://erisa.moe) or view the source on this repo.
 That's it.
 Thanks.

-## Credits??
+## Credits
+ - Me
  - https://www.albionresearch.com/misc/obfuscator.php
+ - You